ChristinaTrinh/Basic-Demo-Of-Functions-Usage/README.md

 # Basic-Demo-Of-Functions-Usage
-This project demonstratres the functions and how they are used in C++.
+This project demonstratres the functions and how they are implemented in C++.